himanshithakkar13/DEEP_LEARNING_GUVI/README.md

-# DEEP_LEARNING_GUVI
+# Machine_learning_and_deep_learning_AlgorithmsFromscratch

-This repository contains codes of machine learning algorithm from scratch.
+This repository contains codes of machine learning algorithms from scratch.